charurawat/predicting-house-prices-kaggle/README.md

 * Non-Parametric modeling (user defined KNN) for Sale Price Prediction using the House Price Dataset

 ## non-param_soln.csv
 * It contains the Sale Price Predictions for all the IDs in test.csv (using all variables as regressors) under the non-parametric method

 ## param_soln.csv
 * It contains the Sale Price Predictions for all the IDs in test.csv (using all variables as regressors) under the parametric method

-## Folder knn_scratch_all

-* It contains user-defined KNN which takes all probabilities less than largest Kth value
-* It also contains sample training and test data files after processing and variable selection

 ## OUTPUT